go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

-* the evm is a stack machine (not a register machine), so that all computations are performed on the stack data area.
+* the evm is a stack machine (not a register machine), so all computations are performed on the stack data area.
 * the stack has a maximum size of `1024` elements and contains words of `256` bits.
 * access to the stack is limited to the top end (topmost 16 elements to the top of the stack)